kongondo/MenuBuilder/README.md

 9. **menu-builder-disable-items**
 This permission allows non-superusers to set and use the disable menu items feature.

+10. **menu-builder-multi-lingual-items**
+This permission allows non-superusers to set and use the multi-lingual menu items feature (available only on multi-lingual sites).

 ## Uninstall

 Uninstall like any other ProcessWire module.
 Note that **All your menus will be deleted on uninstall!**.
 The associated fields and template above will also be deleted.